absmach/magistrala-docs/docs/messaging.md

 ## Message Broker

-Mainflux supports multiple message brokers for message exchange.
+Magistrala supports multiple message brokers for message exchange.
 Message brokers are used to distribute messages to and from clients connected to the different protocols adapters and writers.
 Writers, which are responsible for storing messages in the database, are connected to the message broker using wildcard subscriptions.
 This means that writers will receive all messages published to the message broker.
 Clients can subscribe to the message broker using topic and subtopic combinations.
 The message broker will then forward all messages published to the topic and subtopic combination to the client.

-Mainflux supports [NATS][nats], [RabbitMQ][rabbitmq] and [Kafka][kafka] as message brokers.
+Magistrala supports [NATS][nats], [RabbitMQ][rabbitmq] and [Kafka][kafka] as message brokers.

 ### NATS JetStream

-Since Mainflux supports configurable message brokers, you can use Nats with JetStream enabled as a message broker.
+Since Magistrala supports configurable message brokers, you can use Nats with JetStream enabled as a message broker.
 To do so, you need to set `MF_BROKER_TYPE` to `nats` and set `MF_NATS_URL` to the url of your nats instance.
-When using `make` command to start Mainflux `MF_BROKER_URL` is automatically set to `MF_NATS_URL`.
+When using `make` command to start Magistrala `MF_BROKER_URL` is automatically set to `MF_NATS_URL`.

-Since Mainflux is using `nats:2.9.21-alpine` docker image with the following configuration:
+Since Magistrala is using `nats:2.9.21-alpine` docker image with the following configuration:

 ```conf
 max_payload: 1MB